Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] Machine learning systems cannot be used with this type of data.
 - [x] If the system uses internal data, then it may amplify any existing bias in hiring.

-`//"If an AI is trained on a biased data set, it will naturally make biased decisions which can give calamitous results."` [Source](https://www.linkedin.com/pulse/reducing-bias-ai-diversity-inclusion-shashwat-siddhant/)
+**Explanation**: "If an AI is trained on a biased data set, it will naturally make biased decisions which can give calamitous results."
+[Source](https://www.linkedin.com/pulse/reducing-bias-ai-diversity-inclusion-shashwat-siddhant/)